stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 	debug mds balancer = 1/20

-The following table provides a list of Ceph subsystems and their default log and memory levels.
+The following table provides a list of Stone subsystems and their default log and memory levels.
 Once you complete your logging efforts, restore the subsystems to their default level or to a level suitable for normal operations.